Ultrasound

 With a 2D ultrasound you see your baby in cross-section in black and white images.
 With a 2D ultrasound you can see the contours of your baby and you can watch 'live' when the baby moves.

-If you would like to know the gender of your baby, you can do this with the early NUB theory or at 16 weeks.
+If you would like to know the gender of your baby, you can do this with the early NUB theory, or at 16 weeks.
 From week 13, the sex of your child has developed to such an extent that you can have a sex determined on the basis of the NUB theory.
 This theory looks at the angle that the genital bone (tubercle) makes with the spine.
 This angle is greater in boys than in girls.
-Based on this theory, you can make a gender prediction that is 75% certain.
+Based on this theory, one can make a gender prediction that is 75% certain.

 3D ultrasound